bio-ontology-research-group/mowl/docs/source/owlapi/index.rst

 Shortcuts to OWL Reasoners
 ------------------------------

 mOWL provides some shortcuts for performing reasoning over ontologies.
-The works by wrapping OWL Reasoners that are instances of ``org.semanticweb.owlapi.reasoner.OWLReasoner``.
+This works by wrapping OWL Reasoners that are instances of ``org.semanticweb.owlapi.reasoner.OWLReasoner``.
 The following example shows how to obtain inferences from an ontology.

 .. testcode::